Anbu-A/Messanger-TCP_Server/README.rst

 ====================

-Creates a socket and binds it chosen port.
+Creates a socket and binds it to chosen port.
 Clients can then connect via said ip and port.
 Messages received by the clients are then redirected to all other connected clients.